KyrtinSilver/kyrtin-s-site/src/essays/153_Candor.md

 I'll still be a blunt hermit who'd rather avoid social media and focus on research tomorrow, and the day after, even as I continue reading new books and research every day.
 For my style of candor-focused communication, the mountain top looks more like Grady Booch or Nassim Nicholas Taleb than Satya Nadella or Jensen Huang.

 No future can be built on a foundation of theft, deception, and PR spin-doctoring.

-"Please my friend, choose to live."
+> "Please, my friend, choose to live..."
+>
+> -Elnor, Star Trek: Picard